 - Process the next batch exactly in the same manner.

-- Collect all the bigger pieces of almonds from the sieve and process again in the last.
+- Collect all the bigger pieces of almonds from the sieve and process them again in the last.
 By now, everything would have powdered well.
 If at all, any big pieces remain then you may add them to your Milk masala or Thandai Powder or just eat them.

 - Once sifted, almond meal is ready.
 Store it in the refrigerator for up to 15 days or so.